 High up Danby Dale is Botton Village, one of several communities owned and run by the Camphill Village Trust, which assists adults with a learning disability.
 Visitors are welcome to visit the craft workshops, bakery, creamery, coffee shop, bookshop and gift shop.

 Walks and views

 It's great walking country around Danby.
-There are five circular walks in the booklet 'Walks around The Moors Centre', available from local shops and at The Moors National Park Centre.
+There are five circular walks in the booklet 'Walks around The Moors Centre', available from local shops and at Danby Lodge National Park Centre.

 Don't miss the easy country walk to Danby Castle – now a working farm, but dating from the early 14th century – and to Duck Bridge, a medieval packhorse bridge over the River Esk.
 You can download a route guide here.

 At 981ft (299m), Danby Beacon is also a superb viewpoint in good weather.

 Danby has a pub and a bakery-café, and there's also a café at Danby Lodge National Park Centre, which is open when the Centre is open.
 The nearby village of Ainthorpe boasts the oldest pub in the area, the Fox and Hounds, which dates back to 1555.